 - the data processor must not delegate the processing to a sub-processor without the data controller’s written consent (and then only on the basis of a written agreement which contains similar terms to the list above)

 What does the GDPR definition really mean?

-There must still be a written contract when one business processes personal data on behalf of another business, but even a basic clause will now be far longer and more detailed, often running to a couple of pages of text.
+Much like before, there must still be a written contract when one business processes personal data on behalf of another business, but even a ‘basic’ clause will now be far longer and more detailed, often running to a couple of pages of text.

 Secondly, for each of those relationships, identify whether you are the data controller, or you are the data processor.
 It is likely that you will want to agree a slightly different data clause depending on the answer – as a data controller, you’ll inevitably want to shift as much burden onto the data processor as possible, but as a data processor, you’ll want the data controller to be fully responsible for compliance with the law.

 Finally, identify whether there is an existing contract in writing between the two parties.
 If there is an existing contract, then you have to agree an amendment to that contract (which shouldn’t be a problem in principle, as the other party should also be keen to amend that contract to comply with the GDPR).
 If you do not have an existing contract, then you have to enter into a written agreement, ensuring that the agreement includes the required data clause.

 It may be that, dependent on timing, you can use the ‘standard clauses’ published by the European Commission or the UK Government.

 Any and all contracts that you enter into that involve a flow of personal data should include a suitable data clause that complies with the GDPR.

 My business doesn’t really bother with written contracts – is that a problem?